Cable Tricep Kickback

 How To Do The Cable Tricep Kickback

-For this exercise, you will need a cable machine and a rope attachment (optional).
+For this exercise, you will need a cable machine.
+An attachment is optional.

-a) Set up a pulley system at roughly knee height with no attachment (you can adjust the height to your comfort level).
+a) Set up a pulley system at roughly knee height (you can adjust the height to your comfort level).

-b) Face the pulley system and, keeping your back straight, hinge at the waist until your back is nearly parallel to the floor.
+b) Face the pulley system and hinge at the waist until your back is nearly parallel to the floor.

-c) Grab either your rope attachment orthe line just above the carabiner and bring it close to your chest on one side.
+c) Grab the cable elevating your elbow bringing it close to your chest on one side and pin it.
 Bend your arm so that your elbow forms a 90 degree angle with your forearm.

 a) With your elbow in a fixed position, contract your tricep to bring your hand behind you until your arm is fully extended.